lifs-tools/lipidcreator/README.md

 Other Linux distributions should also work, but were not tested.
 If you encounter any issues, please let us know!

 ## Reporting issues ##
-If you encounter any issues with LipidCreator, please report them via https://lifs.isas.de/support, using the 'Support category' LipidCreator.
+If you encounter any issues with LipidCreator, please report them via GitHub https://github.com/lifs-tools/lipidcreator/issues

 ## Contributors ##
 We thank the following external LipidCreator contributors: